Rancidgift57/Remote-Unlock/README.md

      requires this second step for custom CAs.
    - **Android**: **Settings > Security > Encryption & credentials >
      Install a certificate > CA certificate**.
-3. Open the app on your phone.
+4. Open the app on your phone.
 On the pairing screen: generate a keypair (this also confirms Face ID / fingerprint is set up — the app refuses to proceed without it), then paste the phone's printed public key into `pair.py` on the laptop when prompted.
-4. `pair.py` will then print the laptop's public key — paste that into the app's pairing screen and save.
+5. `pair.py` will then print the laptop's public key — paste that into the app's pairing screen and save.
 Pairing is now complete on both sides.
-5. On the unlock screen, enter the laptop's LAN IP and tap "Unlock my laptop" to test the full flow end to end.
+6. On the unlock screen, enter the laptop's IP (Tailscale or LAN, matching what you gave `pair.py`) and tap "Unlock my laptop" to test the full flow end to end.
+It's remembered after the first successful attempt.

+### Range and notifications
+- **Without Tailscale**: unlock only works while phone and laptop share the same Wi-Fi (normal Wi-Fi range, ~30–50m indoors).
+Off that network, the app just times out — there's nothing internet-facing to reach.
+- **With Tailscale**: unlock works from anywhere either device has internet access — home, mobile data, another country.
+The tunnel handles routing regardless of physical distance.
+- **Push alerts always work anywhere**, independent of the above, since `notify.py` posts to ntfy.sh over the open internet.
+You'll only ever get an alert for an attempt that actually reached the listener, though — with Tailscale that includes attempts from anywhere; without it, only attempts from your own Wi-Fi (since nothing else could reach the listener to attempt in the first place).

 ### Why there's no certificate-pinning library in the app
 A hand-rolled "pin this cert" check in app code is easy to write in a way